mhalushka/miRge/README.md

 How to use it
 -------------

-miRge2.0 has two module: annotate and predict.
+miRge2.0 has two modules: annotate and predict.

 ### Annotate mode